EideticStudios/DarkFinder/DATA_PIPELINE.md

 ```
 SQM ~ 22.0 - 2.5 * log10(radiance / 0.171 + 1)
 ```
-This is a rough formula.
-The actual lightpollutionmap.info uses a more sophisticated sky brightness model (convolving radiance with atmospheric scattering kernels and elevation data).
-For a v1, the rough formula is fine.
+This is a rough point conversion.
+A fuller treatment convolves radiance with atmospheric scattering kernels (and ideally elevation data) — which is essentially what the Sky Glow layer (Step 3) does.
+The radiance endpoint reflects this: it samples the sky-glow COG for the SQM estimate when one is available, falling back to raw emission otherwise.
+Bortle class is computed directly from the radiance breakpoints above, not via SQM.

 **SQM -> Bortle class:**
 | SQM Range          | Bortle |